ppy/osu-wiki/news/2025/2025-12-28-new-featured-artist-memme.md

 Congrats, you made it.
 Give your scroll wheel a break, or head to [**Memme**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/518) and start from the top.

 That's all for 2025's Featured Artists!
+A grand total of **64** musicians made their way into osu!'s Featured Artist library this year.
+That's a lot of music.

 Thanks for keeping your ears peeled for everything from these weekly artist announcements to the outstanding efforts showcased in our World Cups' [original song productions](https://www.youtube.com/playlist?list=PLIYfYZCsR-6HxVFIqAq6S19ntngP3XT9t).
 It's not going to be easy to top what was accomplished this year, but rest assured: *much more* hype music is on the horizon for osu!.